-CUBA STANDARD — President Joe Biden ordered the creation of working groups to explore reestablishing remittance and consular services, the Miami Herald first reported.
+CUBA STANDARD — While calling Cuba a “failed state” and issuing more sanctions against Cuba, President Joe Biden ordered the creation of working groups to explore reestablishing remittance and consular services, the Miami Herald first reported.

 “At President Biden’s direction, the United States is actively pursuing measures that will both support the Cuban people and hold the Cuban regime accountable,” an unattributed statement by the White House said.

 The move came eight days after the biggest anti-government protests in Cuba in half a century.
 Cubans are facing a major COVID-19 outbreak with curfews and local lockdowns, a near-complete absence of international visitors, rolling blackouts, rising prices, and shortages of most goods, including food.

 Responding to a reporter’s question during a press conference a week earlier with German Chancellor Angela Merkel, Biden called Cuba a “failed state”.

 “There are a number of things that we would consider doing to help the people of Cuba, but it would require a different circumstance or a guarantee that they would not be taken advantage of by the government,” Biden said at the press conference.
 “For example, the ability to send remittances back to Cuba.
 We would not do that now because the fact is, it’s highly likely the regime would confiscate those remittances or big chunks of it.”

 On July 22, the Biden administration blacklisted Cuba’s defense minister and an interior ministry special forces unit, followed by additional sanctions against the Cuban police force and two of its leaders.
 The inclusion of these individuals and institutions on the “Specially Designated National” list is largely symbolical, since since they have no apparent ties to the United States.